askasoft/pango/cog/README.md

 	// IndexFunc returns the index of the first true returned by function f in this list, or -1 if this list does not contain v.
 	IndexFunc(f func(T) bool) int

-	// RemoveAt remove the item at the specified position in this list RemoveAt(index int)
+	// DeleteAt remove the item at the specified position in this list DeleteAt(index int)

 	// Swap swaps values of two items at the given index.
 	Swap(i, j int)